sodiray/dynofunc/README.md

 `dynamof` wraps the `boto3.client('dynamodb')` ([docs](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/dynamodb.html#dynamodb)) functions exposing much easier to use api's.
 It's written in a functional style with the goal to be as useful to anyone in any way as possible.
 The wrappers around boto3 functions are split into two parts: `operations` and `runners`.
 A runner runs a specific operations.
 The operation contains all the necessary information for a dynamo action to be ran.
 This means, you don't have to use `dynamof` to actually interact with dynamo if you don't want to but you could still use it as a utility to more easily generate the complex objects that are passed to boto3 functions.

+## Why Dynamof?
+If you're using python and dynamo you have 2 options: an ORM like PynamoDB or Boto3.
+Kudos to the people who made Pynamo, its great, but it really doesn't scale well.
+And your stuck with the ORM features even if you don't want them.
+Interacting with Boto3 directly is a pain.
+With things like `KeyCondition`s and `ConditionExpression`s being so difficult to easily grasp you end up duplicating a lot of code in your database/repository/DAL layer.
+This was my experience.
+In my early day's I used Pynamo.
+Once I got tired of trying to bend it to my will at scale I started using Boto3 directly.
+But... this was still annoying.
+I wanted a non-opinonated library that could sit on top of Botot3 and do the repetitive, annoying to code work for me. `dynamof` was born.

 # Whats Supported?
 See the two lists below for what has been implemented and what hasn't.
 If your a developer and want to do something thats not done yet its super easy to implement a new operation.
 See [the developer guide](#developer_guide) for directions.